Gondogoro Pass

-Gondogoro Pass (གོནྡོ་གོརོ་ལ།; گوندوگرو) is a 5585 meter high mountain pass in the Baltistan region of Pakistan 25 km south of the world's second-highest peak, K2.
-It connects the Gondogoro Glacier on the southwest and the Vigne Glacier on the northeast.
-On the southwest side, the route down from the pass descends into the Hushe village which contains the uppermost settlements of the Ghangche District.
+Gondogoro Pass (གོནྡོ་གོརོ་ལ།; گوندوگرو) is a mountain pass that stands at an elevation of 5585 meters.
+It is located in the Baltistan region of Pakistan, approximately 25 km south of the world's second-highest peak, K2.
+This pass serves as a connection between the Gondogoro Glacier to the southwest and the Vigne Glacier to the northeast.

+On the southwest side of the pass, the route descends into the Hushe village, which contains the highest settlements in the Ghangche District.

-Most climbers and trekkers approach from the northeast side.
-In 1986, a route was established that connects Concordia in the upper Baltoro Glacier to the Hushe Valley over the Gondogoro Pass.
-Since then, the pass has attracted trekkers and climbers.
-This pass has one of the most overwhelming mountain panoramas, with all of the Karakoram's 8000m peaks close at hand.
+Most climbers and trekkers approach Gondogoro Pass from the northeast side.
+In 1986, a route was established that connects Concordia in the upper Baltoro Glacier to the Hushe Valley by crossing the Gondogoro Pass.
+Since then, the pass has become a popular destination for trekkers and climbers.
+It offers views of the Karakoram's 8000m peaks.

-The Gondogoro La, though popular with trekkers, involves Class 4 climbing with crampons.
-The northeast side has up to 50-degree snow slopes with avalanche danger requiring fixed ropes.
-The southwest side is a longer, continuous 50-degree slope with rock-fall and avalanche danger that requires fixing as much as 300 meters of rope.
+The Gondogoro La, while a popular trekking route, presents challenging conditions.
+It involves Class 4 climbing that necessitates the use of crampons.
+On the northeast side, there are steep snow slopes with angles of up to 50 degrees, which pose avalanche risks and often require the use of fixed ropes.
+The southwest side presents a longer and continuous 50-degree slope, accompanied by potential rockfall and avalanche hazards, which may require the installation of up to 300 meters of fixed ropes.

-Yahya Aziz, aged 10 from Lahore Pakistan crossed the Gondogoro La on July 17, 2021, becoming the youngest to cross.
+On 17 July 2021, Yahya Aziz, a 10-year-old from Lahore, Pakistan, achieved the remarkable feat of crossing the Gondogoro La and reaching the K2 base camp, becoming the youngest person to do so.